rich-iannone/DiagrammeR/tests/testthat/_snaps/similarity_measures.md

       get_dice_similarity(graph = graph, nodes = 8:12, direction = "all")
     Condition
       Error in `get_dice_similarity()`:
       !
-One or more nodes provided not in graph
+One or more nodes provided not in graph.

 # the Jaccard similarity algorithm is functional